 - Hair follicle stimulants such as minoxidil and methyl nicotinate

 - Stress management (stress can raise androgen levels in your body)

 In the Philip Kingsley Clinics, our Trichologists formulate prescription-only scalp drops, containing a combination of anti-androgenic hormones, as well as a follicle stimulant.
 In most cases, Clients using these drops will see an improvement in their hair density within 3-6 months.
 If you would like more information about our bespoke drops, please contact us.

 Hormone Replacement Therapy

 Hormone Replacement Therapy (HRT) restores your body’s oestrogen to an average pre-menopausal level.
 This treatment relieves menopausal symptoms, including hot flashes, mood swings, osteoporosis and decreased libido.
 It is also known to help with hair thinning.

 If you do decide to go ahead with HRT, we suggest that you make your doctor aware before your treatment that you are concerned about your hair.
 This may influence which therapy she or he thinks is best for you.
 Certain HRT therapies are hair-friendly, while others are not beneficial, and some may even exacerbate hair thinning.
 You may also consult with one of our Trichologists, who will be able to work with your doctor in finding the best all-round HRT treatment.

 There are also many retail products available that immediately give you the appearance of thicker hair.
-Coloring and bleaching your hair can also help give the illusion of more volume, as these processes plump your hair shaft.
-Choosing a hair color that is close to your scalp color will also help, as it disguises the contrast between areas of uncovered scalp and hair.
+Colouring and bleaching your hair can also help give the illusion of more volume, as these processes plump your hair shaft.
+Choosing a hair colour that is close to your scalp colour will also help, as it disguises the contrast between areas of uncovered scalp and hair.